 Consistent with industry practice, the Company maintains a return policy that allows customers to return product within a specified period both prior to and, in certain cases, subsequent to the product's expiration date.
 The Company's return policy for sales made prior to August 31, 2021, generally allows for customers to receive credit for expired products within six months prior to expiration and within one year after expiration.
+The Company's return policy for sales subsequent to August 31, 2021, generally allows for customers to receive credit for expired products within six months prior.
 The Company's return policy for sales subsequent to August 31, 2021, generally allows for customers to receive credit for expired products within thirty days prior to expiration and within ninety days after expiration.
 The provision for returns and allowances consists of estimates for future product returns and pricing adjustments.
 The primary factors considered in estimating potential product returns include: